dfolio/quarto-ieee/README.md

 ### Contributing

-If you want to improve the `quarto-ieee` template do not hesitate to submit Pull Request (PR) (it is considered good practice to open an issue for discussion before working on a pull request for a new feature).
+If you want to improve the `quarto-ieee` template or need some specific features do not hesitate to submit Pull Request (PR) (it is considered good practice to open an issue for discussion before working on a pull request for a new feature).

 [IEEEXplore<sup>®</sup>]: <https://ieeexplore.ieee.org/>